ChaserOd/PanconoTestnet/README.md

-# PanconoTestnet
+# Pancono Mining Airdrop
-Pancono Testnet Airdrop is live!
-Mine testnet PANNO using Pancono Core and manage rewards in Pancono Wallet.
+Pancono Airdrop is live!
+Mine PANNO using Pancono Core and manage rewards in Pancono Wallet.
 The more you mine and stay active, the higher your mainnet token allocation after launch.
-Testnet coins help shape the Pancono blockchain before mainnet!
+Help shape the Pancono blockchain before mainnet and earn rewards!